 USDA's NSIS rules are inconsistent with the congressional intent and purpose of passing FMIA and are therefore invalid as ultra vires.
 Congress passed the FMIA to protect consumers from contaminated food products by ensuring independent federal inspection of those goods.
 E.g., 21 U.S.C. § 602, 603.
 The NSIS rules issued by USDA's Food Safety and Inspection Service ("FSIS") contradict that purpose.
 The NSIS increases risks for consumers by delegating core components of ante-mortem inspection to the slaughter plants' own employees, without even requiring proper training for those individuals, and lessening the opportunity to perform post-mortem inspections by increasing line speeds.
 9 C.F.R. §§ 309.19(a)-(b), 310.26(b)-(c) (2019); Modernization of Swine Slaughter Inspection, 84 Fed.
 Reg.
 52,300 (Oct.
 1, 2019) (promulgating the NSIS rules).
-FSIS's disregard for consumer welfare, and in particular the ways in which its rules undermine the inspection its rules are unlawful. "[F]or agencies charged with administering congressional prescribed by Congress, so that when they act improperly, no less than when they act beyond their jurisdiction, what they do is ultra vires."
-City of Arlington v.
-FCC, always whether the agency has gone beyond what Congress has permitted it to do,"
+FSIS's disregard for consumer Brief of Amici Curiae welfare, and in particular the ways in which its rules undermine the inspection process, abandons the primary purpose of the FMIA.